 - Be a small business as defined by the SBA (generally means under 500 employees or less than $7.5 million in annual sales).

 - Be engaged in an industry that is eligible.
-(You can view all ineligible businesses and industries here.)
+(Most non-vice, non-speculative business are.)

 - Be a for-profit business engaged in, or planning to do business in, the United States or its possessions.